How We Live Together

 3. Independence & Responsibility

-- Older children serve as role models for younger dependents, reinforcing peer mentorship and accountability.
+- Older dependants serve as role models for peer mentorship and accountability

 4. Strengthened Community Bonds